Kerimbeys/Logger/README.md

 License Information
 ===================

-Chatty, as a whole, is released under the GPLv3 or later (see included `LICENSE` file).
+Logger, as a whole, is released under the GPLv3 or later (see included `LICENSE` file).

     Copyright (C) 2017-2022  tduva and contributors